PochingHsu/PochingHsu/README.md

 <h1>Hi, I'm Po-Ching! <br><a href="https://www.linkedin.com/in/pochinghsu/">Mechanical Engineer</a>, <a href="https://www.linkedin.com/in/pochinghsu/">Applied AI Engineer</a>, <a href="https://www.linkedin.com/in/pochinghsu/">Thermal and Fluid Professional</a>

+Hello!
+I am an Ph.D. student in Mechanical Engineering at University of Maryland, College Park.
+I am also a graduate research assistant in Center for Environmental Energy Engineering (CEEE).
+My research lies in the area of low global warming potential (GWP) HVAC system, variable refrigerant flow (VRF) system, smart building, data-driven modeling (ML/DL) for HVAC system.

 <h2>❄️ Thermal & Control Engineer / Applied Machine Learning & Deep Learning Projects:</h2>

 - <b>Building and HVAC</b>